3mdeb/96boards-docs-wiki/HiKeyUEFI.md

 ```

 <a name="section-boot-order"></a>
+HiKey supports booting from both eMMC and microSD card.
+To,

 * Control Boot Order
 ```shell
 If auto boot feature is enabled, a predefined boot entry will be selected